VL-ocean/cat-mouse-game/README.md

 - ### Username
 ![Username](./README-images/username.png)
  #### The field to enter the name.
-It accepts only English letters and spaces.
-The user is entitled to enter at least one character/space.
+It accepts only English letters and whitespace.
+The user is entitled to enter at least one character.
 The maximum characters is set to 20.
 The entered output is used in messages later in the game and result areas.

  - ### Choose character
 ![characters](./README-images/choose-character.png)